peering-manager/peering-manager/docs/introduction.md

 first be vetted by a human to ensure its integrity.
 Peering Manager can then be used by provisioning systems with a high degree of confidence.

+Peering Manager is also more than just another source of truth.
+It aims to automate day-to-day BGP operations by providing sensible workflows and capabilities to engineers who want the best while doing the least.

 ## Application Stack

 Peering Manager is built on the [Django](https://djangoproject.com/) Python